zerosdev/ZSE-Safelink-JS/README.md

 <b>.safelink()</b>

 Define your safelink URL.
-This option must have value. if not, error will be thrown for example :
+This option must have value. if not, error will be thrown.
+For example :
 <pre><code>.safelink('https://your-safelink.com/go?url=')</code></pre>

 <b>.except()</b>

 Add some domains that SHOULD NOT be converted.
-This option should have an array value for example :
+This option should have an array value.
+For example :
 <pre><code>.except(['facebook.com','youtube.com','zeros.co.id'])</code></pre>

 <b>.only()</b>

 Add some domains that SHOULD BE converted.
-This option should have an array value for example :
+This option should have an array value.
+For example :
 <pre><code>.only(['twitter.com','github.com'])</code></pre>

 <b>.cookie()</b>

 Enable / disable cookie lifetime for safelink (in minute).
 0 = disable = all links will always be converted.
-Default value is <b>5</b> minute for example:
+Default value is <b>5</b> minute.
+For example:
 <pre><code>.cookie(15)</code></pre>

 <b>.linkCount()</b>